scott/trust_bin/README.md

 ## Getting Started

 Trustbin runs on Rails 7, Ruby 3 and uses Postgresql to store your snippets.
-Run Trustbin by cloning the repo and then using the docker-compose to get up quickly:
+Run Trustbin by cloning the repo and then using the docker compose to get up quickly.
+Note that these steps expect Compose v2:

 First, copy .env.sample to .env and configure how you like.
 ```